aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 ## Conclusion

-In this post I explained how the the .NET Core SDK and Runtime versions are specified and how you can set the SDK and Runtime versions by using the CLI and the global.json and .csproj files.
+In this post I explained how the .NET Core SDK and Runtime versions are specified and how you can set the SDK and Runtime versions by using the CLI and the global.json and .csproj files.

 Thanks for reading.